-Those comments?
-Adorable.
-This is another huge benefit of user-generated content — it’s less polished and more genuine, which Instagram users gravitate towards.
-In fact, this type of #unfiltered content is a major Instagram marketing trend for 2021.
+Another huge benefit of posting user-generated content on Instagram is that it’s less polished and more genuine, which Instagram users gravitate towards.

 All of your customers matter, and all user-generated content is useful.
 But some of your customer’s content is just going to be a bigger opportunity to grow your business.
 Especially when they’re influencers.

-An Instagram influencer has an established audience and respected credibility, which is why their recommendation is meaningful.
-More people can see your content, sure, and they see a recommendation from a trusted source.
+An Instagram influencer has an established audience and respected credibility, and a feature from an influencer can help you grow your Instagram.
+More people can see your content, and they see a recommendation from a trusted source.

 When an Instagram influencer shares your product or mentions your brand, you can reshare this on your profile for more impactful user-generated content.
 Just make sure to tag the user’s profile, as Blackbird does in the example below, and ask for permission like you would for any user-generated content.